The Times Interest Earned Ratio, or TIE, is a financial metric used to gauge a company’s ability to settle its interest obligations.

 On the other hand, a declining TIE ratio raises red flags for both management and shareholders, as it suggests diminishing excess income to service debt.
 This could potentially result in harsher loan terms or the increased likelihood of defaulting on obligations.

-Financial planners and analysts use the TIE ratio to foresee potential financial distress and to advise on the necessary steps to avoid it, such as adjusting the capital structure or cutting unnecessary expenses.
+Financial planners and analysts use the TIE ratio to foresee potential financial distress and advise on how to avoid it, such as adjusting the capital structure or cutting unnecessary expenses.

 FAQ